 Data: You will find tables, profiles of a community or region, thematic maps, public use microdata files, and data visualization tools.

 Analysis: You will have direct access to Stats in brief (e.g., releases from The Daily, fact sheets), articles and reports, and journals and periodicals.

-- Questionnaires, definitions, data sources and methods: survey number 5123
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 5123